prettier/prettier-emacs/README.md

 Note that this may come at the expense of a bit more complexity in terms of configuring/managing the daemon.

+## Available commands

+* `M-x prettier-js-prettify` formats the current buffer.
+In `org-mode`, it formats all the code blocks in the buffer.
+* `M-x prettier-js-prettify-region` formats the current region
+* `M-x prettier-js-prettify-code-block` formats the code block at point (in `org-mode`)

 ## Customization

 This package is customizable via Emacs' easy customization interface: